 Indian wrestler Yogeshwar Dutt’s illustrious career saw him scale several highs but the accomplishment that truly turned him into a household name was winning the bronze medal in the 60kg freestyle category at the London 2012 Olympics.

 Besides being a landmark moment for Indian sporting history, Yogeshwar Dutt’s Olympic medal was also the realisation of a personal dream – one earned through blood, sweat and tears.

 Looking back, here’s how Yogeshwar Dutt’s Indian Olympic dream came to fruition.

-Born in a village called Bhainswal Kalan in Sonipat, Haryana, to a family of teachers, Yogeshwar Dutt started wrestling at a young age inspired by Balraj pehlwan – a local grappler.
+Born in a village called Bhainswal Kalan in Sonipat, Haryana, to a family of teachers, Yogeshwar Dutt was associated with the sport of wrestling from a young age inspired by Balraj pehlwan – a local grappler.